Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

 <img src="https://github.com/Tqualizer/opencv-group-detection/blob/master/Birds example.png" />

+## Using an existing recording
+1. Follow the same steps 1-3 above ensuring that you download *group_detection_recorded.py* into the object_detection directory.

+1. Make sure the file you want to process is in the same folder as the environment you are using (or specify a different path in the script).

+1. When running  *group_detection_recorded.py* from the command line, specify in the input filename in the --args:

+1. The script will run and when finished the output.avi file will be waiting in your output folder.

 ## Suggested usage:
 Where live capture and photgraphic evidence is required use the *open_cv_group_detection.py* as described in the main instructions.

 When using on people, to avoid data privacy concerns in live use on people the active object viewer and photo capture should be disabled by using the _mobile_group_detection.py_ file instead of the *open_cv_group_detection.py*.

+The *group_detection_recorded.py* enables you to run the group detection on an existing video.
+The sample given is a stock footage inside a data center to show how it could be used to track if too many people were in a restricted area based on surveilance footage.

 The *mobile_group_detection.py* file is a slimmed down version of the *opencv_group_detection.py* code.
 Which is better for collecting data from a location with low to moderate amounts of footfall over an extended period to facilitate further analysis of behaviour patterns.